oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 ***This section details how one is strictly disallowed and not permitted to use any of our content, assets or materials, or anything from our products, services, software or experiences, to train, improve or contribute to the development of AI models or neural networks.***

-In agreeing to these Terms & Ethics of Use, you agree to never, under any circumstance, utilise, use or employ our content, assets, materials, (copies, screenshots or renders of) our software, services, platforms, products and experiences).
+In agreeing to these oreohive Source No-AI-Training License, you agree to never, under any circumstance, utilise, use or employ our content, assets, materials, (copies, screenshots or renders of) our software, services, platforms, products and experiences).

 The only possible exception would be delivered or carried out in the form of an official exception issued by an official communication by the oreohive organisation @ oreohive.org, via one of our official communication avenues (usually by email).